Games Genie

 Do I need extra accounts or launchers for any of these?

-Warzone requires an Activision account, and Overwatch 2 runs via Battle.net from Steam.
-Most others launch directly and only require a standard Steam sign‑in.
+Warzone requires an Activision account, and Overwatch 2 runs via Battle.net when launched through Steam.
+Most others need only a standard Steam sign-in and no extra steps.

 Conclusion